René Nourse, CFP®

 Why would you want an ETF in your portfolio?

 Investing in ETFs also gives investors diversification protection, somewhat like mutual funds.
 Portfolio risk is reduced because of the wide array of different asset classes.
 This could possibly enhance your investment returns.
-To learn more about ETFs or for help sorting out which ones may fit your portfolio best, give us a call or send us an email.
-We promise we won’t bite!
+To learn more about ETFs or for help sorting out which ones may fit your portfolio best, talk to your financial advisor.
+We promise she won’t bite!

 Photo Source: freedigitalphotos.net, pong